MissStrong/ICD2O/Notes/Unit 1/Note 02 - Built-in Functions, Built-in Variables, and The Console.md

 ### The Console

 The console is the window in the bottom-right corner that says "console" above it.
 It is used to interact with the program while it is running.
-One of the ways we can use it is to look up the values of variables.
+Whenever we get a error, we will see a red error message there.
+Another way we can use it is to look up the values of variables.
 The `>` is a prompt for us to type something.
 If we write the name of a variable then press ENTER, it will print the value of that variable.

 ![](../../Images/Console.png)